amromran/miscellaneous_blog/README.md

 ### Local Production Test (Docker Compose)

 Run the app and a PostgreSQL database locally using Docker.
-This uses the production image and settings from the Dockerfile.
+Check the Dockerfile.

 1. Ensure you have Docker Desktop (or Engine) installed and running.
 2. Copy environment file and fill values: